 Skip to main content

-Forks let you branch your conversation into an isolated context.
+Forks let you branch your conversation into a separate space.
 Explore a tangent, research something, or do focused work — then choose whether to keep the results, report a summary, or discard everything.
 Your main session stays clean either way.

 Overview